 International - Hogan Lovells

-In a recent decision under the Uniform Domain Name Dispute Resolution Policy (UDRP) before WIPO, a panel has refused to transfer the domain name 'novatela.com', finding that the complainant had failed to prove that the domain name had been registered in bad faith.
+In a recent decision under the Uniform Domain Name Dispute Resolution Policy (UDRP) before the World Intellectual Property Organization (WIPO), a three-member panel has refused to transfer the disputed domain name 'titoni.com', nding that the complainant had failed to prove that the domain name had been registered in bad faith.

-To be successful under the UDRP, a complainant must satisfy the requirements of Paragraph 4(a), namely that:
+The complainant then initiated proceedings under the UDRP.
+To be successful under the UDRP, a complainant must satisfy the requirements of Paragraph 4(a) of the UDRP, namely:

 - the disputed domain name is identical, or confusingly similar, to a trademark or service mark in which the complainant has rights;